pylattice/MitoTNT/README.md

 - `vis_data_dir`: store `.cmap ` and `.bild` files created for each frame and used for visualization.
 You can use `vis_dir/data/` for example.

 ## 1. Transform .tif to match MitoGraph coordinates (optional)
 Because MitoGraph does coordinate transformation, original `.tif` files need to be transformed.
 This is only needed if you want to show fluorescence cloud when visualizing tracking.

+- `voxel_size`: provide the voxel_size same as inputs for MitoGraph segmentation, in the format of 'x_size,y_size,z_size'.
+For example, `voxel_size='0.2,0.2,0.4'` refers to lateral pixel size 0.2 μm and axial pixel size 0.4 μm.

 ```
 tracking_visualization.generate_transformed_tif()
 ```
+**After the output generate_transformed_tif.cxc file is created, load it in ChimeraX to save the transformed images.**

-## 2. Create ChimeraX rendering of the skeleton (optional)
+## 2. Create ChimeraX rendering of the skeleton (optional but recommended)
 We can use MitoGraph-generated `*skeleton.vtk` files for visualizing skeleton, but this is not ideal because it has fixed width and color.\
 Alternatively here, we can render the skeleton using BILD format in ChimeraX.
 This allows us to set the skeleton sizes, node sizes and color.
 However, it also takes much longer to load in ChimeraX.
-- `skeleton_colors`: a list of colors to render.
-Typically two colors are needed in order to differentiate current and next frames.\
+- `skeleton_colors`: a list of two colors to render for current and next frames.
 We use blue for current frame and red for next frame.
+[See more colors.](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/colornames.html)
-- `skeleton_size`: diameter of the cynlinder that connects nodes.
-Default to 0.2.
+- `skeleton_size`: diameter of the skeleton that connects nodes.
-- `node_size`: diameter of the spheres that make up the nodes. \
-If `node_size`= `skeleton_size`, the nodes are not obvious (but needed to fill the holes between skeletons).
-Default to 0.2.
+- `node_size`: diameter of the spheres that make up the nodes.
+If `node_size`= `skeleton_size`, the nodes are not visible (but still required to fill the gaps along the skeletons).
 ```
 tracking_visualization.generate_chimerax_skeleton()
 ```